newscorp-ghfb/NewsKit/docs/CONTRIBUTING.md

 PRs to be titled as per the RFC: `<type>(<scope>): <description>` e.g. `feat(NUK-001): Created the Login Screen UI`

-We have a pull request template in our repo this should be filled out to the best of your ability to clearly indicate to the reviewer what has changed.
+We have a pull request template in our repo this SHOULD be filled out to the best of your ability to clearly indicate to the reviewer what has changed.

-The PR body should include a link to the corresponding JIRA ticket.
+The PR body SHOULD include a link to the corresponding JIRA ticket.

 For more information about best practices when writing your PR, please visit [Pull Request](https://nidigitalsolutions.jira.com/wiki/spaces/NPP/pages/1319370846/Pull+Request) on our Confluence page.

 ### Conducting a code review

-Issues raised on a PR should only be marked as resolved by the person who raised them.
+Issues raised on a PR SHOULD only be marked as resolved by the person who raised them.

 Try to not to leave excess comments, if an issue is in lots of places call that out in a single message.